 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

-It's hard to beat University of Wyoming if you want to study Social Work.
-Graduates of the social work program earn around $32,733 in their early career salary and $47,359 in their mid-career salary.
-Laramie, Wyoming delivers a quaint small-town ambiance for students to learn in.
+It's hard to beat Appalachian State University if you want to pursue Social Work as a major.
+After getting their bachelor's degree, social work students generally earn around $33,200 in their early careers.
+Boone, North Carolina provides a charming small-town feeling for students to learn in.

-University at Albany is among your top options if you want to study Social Work.
-Positioned in Albany, New York, this college is a very good final choice for students who enjoy the thrill of a significant city.
+Harding University is among your top options if you want to study Social Work.
+This is a wonderful option for students who favor the charms of a small college town.